V0LD3M0R7/HS-allow-ping/README.md

 ### INTENDET FOR:
 - [x] Debian
 - [x] Ubuntu
-- should also help in Debian/Ubuntu forked operating systems
+- should help in other Linux distributions like Fedora

 #### CREDIST TO ALL SOURCES IN THE sources.txt
 - [KubuntuKowalsky](https://www.youtube.com/@sudorm-doubt)